 - 8. The CCG has organised itself on the basis of each clinical member of the Board overseeing a work programme for a particular clinical area such as planned care, urgent care, long term conditions, mental health, children's services.
-The clinical leads are supported by members of the commissioning team. - It is anticipated that the actual management infrastructure supporting the CCG directly will not necessarily be as extensive as that which previously served the PCT. - 10.
+The clinical leads are supported by members of the commissioning team. - 9.
+Following my appointment as the Senior Responsible Officer (SRO), arrangements are being made to agree and appoint to the CCG's management structure. - 10.
 A number of services such as IT, information support, finance support, contract management and other back office functions may well be provided as "commissioning support services" from other organisations set up for this purpose and serving a number of clients.
-This might be carried out on a Black Country or wider basis depending upon the service in question. - 11.
-Work will be taking place within the CCG to scope those services which it would expect to provide "in house" and those which would need to be externalised.
-This work will be carried out in conjunction with work taking place to develop commissioning support services.
-A key determinant as to what is feasible will be affordability in terms of the likely resources available to the CCG for management functions.
+At the time of writing, it is likely that such an organisation will serve CCGs in the Black Country, Birmingham and Solihull.